Al Boraq

 Al Boraq (البُراق) is a 323 km high-speed rail service between Casablanca and Tangier in Morocco.
 The first of its kind on the African continent, it opened on 15 November 2018 after a decade of planning and construction by ONCF, Morocco's national railway company.

-On the 186 km section from Tangier to Kenitra, trains run on a dedicated high-speed line and travels up to 320 kph.
+On the 186 km section from Tangier to Kenitra, trains run on a dedicated high-speed line and travel up to 320 kph.
 For the final 137 km, trains run on an upgraded mainline from Kenitra through Rabat and Morocco’s most populous corridor to Casablanca.

 It is the first phase of the country's planned 1500 km high-speed rail network.

 Name

 King Mohammed VI of Morocco named the service Al Boraq (البُراق) after the creature in Islamic tradition believed to have transported some prophets, including the Islamic prophet Muhammad from Mecca to Jerusalem during the night journey.

 History

 Early studies into the feasibility of high-speed rail in Morocco began in 2003, and by 2006 the route between Tangier and Kenitra had been identified as being among the first lines to be constructed.
 In 2007, preliminary agreements to manage the project were signed, and ONCF announced plans to purchase 18 Alstom trainsets.
 In 2008, ONCF said that it planned to begin construction that year, with operations to begin in 2013.